Product

 Key numbers:

-For the current published method rules, read our ATO cents per kilometre guide or use the ATO mileage calculator.
+If you are lodging a 2025-26 return, the ATO return instructions still use 88c/km.
+If you are tracking trips for 2026-27, use 91c/km for cents per kilometre estimates.
+For the method rules, read our ATO cents per kilometre guide or use the ATO mileage calculator.
 If your work driving is high, compare this method with the ATO logbook method.

 Start tracking your work kilometres with DriveLog so your records are ready before the 2026-27 year begins.

-The ATO draft instrument is titled Draft Income Tax Assessment (Cents per Kilometre Deduction Rate for Car Expenses) Determination 2026.
+The final instrument is titled Income Tax Assessment (Cents per Kilometre Deduction Rate for Car Expenses) Determination 2026.

-It states that the instrument commences on July 1, 2026 and that the rate of cents per kilometre for cars for the income year commencing on that date is 91 cents per kilometre.
+It says the rate of cents per kilometre for cars for the income year commencing on July 1, 2026 is 91 cents per kilometre.

-The accompanying ATO explanatory statement says the 91c rate is made up of:
+The ATO’s rates and thresholds statement says the 91c rate is made up of:

 Is the 91c/km Rate Final?